by Nelson Searcy and Tommy Duke

 We’re about halfway through our series of posts about “Bootstrapping” a Church Plant (starting with little or no outside financial support) and 10 of the lessons learned in doing so.
 Click here to read the first post and the second one.

 Here are the next two lessons:

-P.S.
-If you’re looking for some help in starting a new church or with growing your church plant, I’d like to invite you to join me at the upcoming One Day Launch Conference in Orlando on July 13th.
-Register soon as space is limited.
+If you’re looking for some help in starting a new church or with growing your church plant, you need to register today.
+There is still time to get the reduced rate on the hotel but you need to contact me TODAY to be at the upcoming One Day Launch Conference in Orlando on July 13th.
+Register today before this fills up!

 Share This Post